By Kimaya Singh

-Cobra pose will help relieve lower back pain by improving posture and opening the chest.
+Cobra pose might help relieve lower back pain by improving posture, while opening the chest and abdomen.
 Lie flat on your stomach, placing your hands palm down next to your armpits.
 Tuck your elbows in so they point behind you.
 Keep the legs together, pressing the thighs and tops of the feet into the floor.
-Slowly push up with your arms, raising the chest off the floor.
+Using your back muscles, slowly push up with your arms as gentle leverage, raising the chest off the floor.
 Keep the hips planted on the mat.
 Keep the shoulders down and elbows slightly bent.
-Lift and open the chest while pointing your chin up to the ceiling.
-Bring your elbows down to rest on the mat if the pose is too difficult to hold.
+Lift and open the chest while gently pointing your chin upward.
+Bring your elbows down to a lower angle if this pose causes you any pain.
 Don’t forget to breathe.

 Notes for Yoga Instructors and Students

 There are many other asanas to choose from and the above-mentioned postures may not help everyone.
-Among the postures, you would learn at aura Wellness Center are Triangle, Revolved Triangle, Half Downward Dog, Half Chair Pose, and Half Moon.
+Among the postures, you would learn at Aura Wellness Center are Triangle, Revolved Triangle, Half Downward Dog, Half Chair Pose, and Half Moon.
 If you are a Yoga instructor, you need to modify these asanas for some of your students.
 The reason being: Students who come into your classes for therapeutic needs are less likely to be flexible.
-If you are a student, you need to find a competent yoga teacher who is not afraid to make physical adjustments.
+If you are a student, you need to find a competent yoga teacher who has the compassion and knowledge to make modifications and physical adjustments.

 © Copyright – Aura Wellness Center – Publications Division